What is snackification?

 How can I adopt snackification?

 - Schedule Times to Eat.
-Making time to eat can help you throughout the day to eat can help you focus to healthier lifestyle.
+Making time to eat at a specific time can help you throughout the day to commit to scheduling time to eat.
+To help you stay on track, scheduling a lunch or breakfast date can help you commit to eat on time.
 Skipping eating can lead to gaining weight and/or slow down metabolism.

 - Meal Prep.
-Schedule a time once or twice a week to prepare and store meals.
-When on the run, grab your snacks or meals and place in an insulated bag.
+Schedule a time once or twice a week to prepare and store meals for the week.
+When on the run, grab your prepared snacks or meals and store in an insulated bag.

 - Limit snacks high in fats, sugars and salt.